UjjwalSinduria/Progress_Report/Ujjwal_Tracker.md

 - [x] Created a login and signUp page for GEN-AI using React-vite
 - [x] Integrated Alerts with the help of cloudScape

+### Tuesday 10-12-2024
+- [x] Fixed some bugs while doing the login in the login page
+- [x] Read in depth about the AWS Cognito service.